CCOSTAN/Home-AssistantConfig/README.md

 * Put Dash Buttons out there.
 * Put Door Sensor in Mailbox
 * Add Pi-Hole (Ad blocking) to the network with the Pi Zero.
 (Add to Home Assistant)
-* Flash backyard lights when doorbell rings.
 * Bedside dash button for morning, night and bathroom trips.
 * Create various scenes (early morning, breakfast, work, entertaining, )
 * Doorbell motion after dusk turns on light and changes it color.
 Dims foyer light up as well.
 Maybe a sconce light too.
 * Motion after midnight and the sprinklers go on.
 * Z-wave outlet for the landscape transformers.
 (2 of them) to better track sunset/sunrise/home.
 * Using Input Booleans, list trashday and kid's chore day on Main Screen.
-* Bathroom lights flash when door bell is pressed.
 * Vacation mode and mocupancy scenes to simulate being here.
 * Figure out a way to change the color of outdoor lights based on various minor holidays automagically.
 * Time based automations - blink light notifications (location),  dash button options (https://github.com/dale3h/homeassistant-config/blob/master/examples/%40CCOSTAN/detect_state_change.yaml)